lgoodcode/wealth-accelerator/README.md

 2. Update the `tailwind.config.js` file with the new colors
 3. Update variants in the `toast.tsx` and `button.tsx` files

+### Supabase Database

+By default, a Supabase project will limit queries to `1000` records.
+This can be changed in the `Settings` tab of the project.

 ### Supabase RLS

 Here is a typical RLS that is created: